JoeyJowhi/JoeyJowhi/README.md

+#### Personality
+I consider myself to be a very introverted and shy person as well as a bit of a recluse.
+Although once I get to know you I tend to open up pretty quick!
+I'm also a little silly :3

 #### Interests
 I play a lot of games but I tend to gravitate toward survival games like Project Zomboid and colony sims like Rimworld.
 Though these examples are specific, I love many different genres!
 I love FPS games like ULTRAKILL, Call of Duty and *sometimes* Counterstrike and many others!